poetlife/LearnKotlin/Gradle/README.md

 tells Gradle which modules it should include when building up your app.
 + The Top-level Build File
 defines bulid configurations that apply to all modules in your project.By default, the top-level build file uses the `buildscript` block to define the Gradle repositories and dependencies that are common to all modules in the project.
++ The Module-level Build File
+allows you to configure build settings for the specific module it is located in.
++ Gradle Properties Files

++ Syncing Project with Gradle Files

++ Source Sets